eGain/egain-ios-messaging/readme.md

 ## Installation
 1. Download the eGainChat.framework
-2. Open Xcode and go to your project
+2. Open Xcode and go to your project.
 3. Click on the project name.
    <img width="1440" alt="sc 1" src="https://user-images.githubusercontent.com/94654299/153059234-dc01c22d-a602-4eb6-a24a-cf5f8ea1a97d.png">